 One of Anderson University’s core values is its commitment to students, “our core process is teaching and learning aimed at the development of graduates of disciplined intelligence, competence, character, and faith.”

-To this end, the University supports and monitors the progress of its students through several means including attainment of Dean’s List, freshman to sophomore retention rate, career preparation experience, 4- and 6-year graduation rates, the number of degrees awarded, and first destination data.
+To this end, the University measures the achievement of its students through several means: course completion, attainment of Dean’s List, freshman to sophomore retention rate, career preparation experience, 4- and 6-year graduation rates, the number of degrees awarded, and first destination data.
 Some programs make use of discipline-based nationally normed examinations.
 Individual colleges or schools maintain the data from these assessments.